Essex Arms

 Essex Arms is the fourth studio album by British singer-songwriter Darren Hayman, and his third with his regular backing band the Secondary Modern.
 It was released by Fortuna Pop! in 2010.
 It is the second part of his "Essex Trilogy".
+The album features a duet with Emma-Lee Moss (Emmy the Great).
+It received a companion album in 2011, The Green and The Grey, which featured outtakes from the Essex Arms sessions.